-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
-There are some medicines that may change the effect of atorvastatin or their effect may be changed by atorvastatin.
+There are some medicines that may change the effect of Atorcor or their effect may be changed by Atorcor.
 This type of interaction could make one or both of the medicines less effective.
-Alternatively it could increase the risk or severity of side-effects, including the important muscle wasting condition known as rhabdomyolysis described in section 4:
+Alternatively it could increase the risk or severity of side-effects, including the important muscle wasting condition known as rhabdomyolysis described in Section 4:

-- Medicines used to alter the way your immune system works, e.g. ciclosporin

-- Certain antibiotics or antifungal medicines, e.g. erythromycin, clarithromycin, telithromycin, ketoconazole, itraconazole, voriconazole, fluconazole, posaconazole, rifampin, fusidic acid

-- Other medicines to regulate lipid levels, e.g. gemfibrozil, other fibrates, colestipol

-- Some calcium channel blockers used for angina or high blood pressure, e.g. amlodipine, diltiazem,; medicines to regulate your heart rhythm e.g. digoxin, verapamil, amiodarone

-- Letermovir, a medicine that helps stop you from getting ill from cytomegalovirus

-- Medicines used in the treatment of HIV e.g. ritonavir, lopinavir, atazanavir, indinavir, darunavir, the combination of tipranavir/ritonavir etc.

-- Some medicines used in the treatment of hepatitis C e.g. telaprevir, boceprevir and the combination of elbasvir/grazoprevir

-- Other medicines known to interact with atorvastatin include ezetimibe (which lowers cholesterol), warfarin (which reduces blood clotting), oral contraceptives, stiripentol (an anti- convulsant for epilepsy), cimetidine (used for heartburn and peptic ulcers), phenazone (a painkiller), colchicine (used to treat gout), and antacids (indigestion products containing aluminium or magnesium)

-- If you need to take oral fusidic acid to treat a bacterial infection you will need to temporarily stop using this medicine.
-Your doctor will tell you when it is safe to restart atorvastatin.
-Taking atorvastatin with fusidic acid may rarely lead to muscle weakness, tenderness or pain (rhabdomyolysis).
+- Medicines used to alter the way your immune system works, e.g. ciclosporin - Certain antibiotics or antifungal medicines, e.g. erythromycin, clarithromycin, telithromycin, ketoconazole, itraconazole, voriconazole, fluconazole, posaconazole, rifampin, fusidic acid - Other medicines to regulate lipid levels, e.g. gemfibrozil, other fibrates, colestipol - Some calcium channel blockers used for angina or high blood pressure, e.g. amlodipine, diltiazem,; medicines to regulate your heart rhythm e.g. digoxin, verapamil, amiodarone - Medicines used in the treatment of HIV e.g. ritonavir, lopinavir, atazanavir, indinavir, darunavir, the combination of tipranavir/ritonavir, etc. - Some medicines used in the treatment of hepatitis C e.g. telaprevir - Other medicines known to interact with Atorcor include ezetimibe (which lowers cholesterol), warfarin (which reduces blood clotting), oral contraceptives, stiripentol (an anti-convulsant for epilepsy), cimetidine (used for heartburn and peptic ulcers), phenazone (a painkiller), colchicine (used to treat gout), antacids (indigestion products containing aluminium or magnesium) and boceprevir (used to treat liver disease such as hepatitis C) - Medicines obtained without a prescription: St John's Wort - If you need to take oral fusidic acid to treat a bacterial infection you will need to temporarily stop using this medicine.
+Your doctor will tell you when it is safe to restart Atorcor.
+Taking Atorcor with fusidic acid may rarely lead to muscle weakness, tenderness or pain (rhabdomyolysis).
 See more information regarding rhabdomyolysis in section 4.

+Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.

-See section 3 for instructions on how to take atorvastatin.
+See Section 3 for instructions on how to take Atorcor.
 Please note the following:

-Do not take more than one or two small glasses of grapefruit juice per day because large quantities of grapefruit juice can change the effects of atorvastatin.
+Do not take more than one or two small glasses of grapefruit juice per day because large quantities of grapefruit juice can change the effects of Atorcor.

 Avoid drinking too much alcohol while taking this medicine.
-See section 2 "Warnings and precautions" for details
+See Section 2 "Take special care with Atorcor" for details

-Do not take atorvastatin if you are pregnant, or if you are trying to become pregnant.
-Do not take atorvastatin if you are able to become pregnant unless you use reliable contraceptive measures.
+Do not take Atorcor if you are pregnant, or if you are trying to become pregnant.

+Do not take Atorcor if you are able to become pregnant unless you use reliable contraceptive measures.
+Do not take Atorcor if you are breast-feeding.

-The safety of atorvastatin during pregnancy and breast-feeding has not yet been proven.
+The safety of Atorcor during pregnancy and breast-feeding has not yet been proven.
 Ask your doctor or pharmacist for advice before taking any medicine.